XinyanHe/starter-hugo-academic/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: University of Torontos
+  - name: University of Toronto
     url: https://www.utoronto.ca/

-# Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.

 # Interests to show in About widget
 interests:
   - Artificial Intelligence
   - Computational Linguistics
   - Information Retrieval

+# Short bio (displayed in user profile at end of posts)
+bio: My research interests include distributed robotics, mobile computing and programmable matter.

 # Education to show in About widget
 education: